very-good-science/data-ethics-club/site/write_ups/2022/02-11-22_writeup.md

 Ethnic origin (etniskt ursprung) is more accepted, used predominantly within the anti-discrimination area.
 The politically correct term used in public documents is foreign origin as opposed to Swedish origin.
-These two terms are officially defined by Statistics Sweden as follows.31 Persons of Swedish origin are persons born in Sweden who’s both parents were born in Sweden or persons born in Sweden who’s one parent was born in Sweden and one parent was born outside of Sweden.
+These two terms are officially defined by Statistics Sweden as follows: Persons of Swedish origin are persons born in Sweden who’s both parents were born in Sweden or persons born in Sweden who’s one parent was born in Sweden and one parent was born outside of Sweden.
 Persons of foreign origin are persons born outside of Sweden or persons born in